-Capacity as Control Area System Resources, requests for External Installed Capacity shall be resource-specific.
-Entities are permitted to substitute resources located in the same External Control Area.
-Such substitutions shall be subject to review and approval by ISO consistent with ISO Procedures and deadlines specified therein.
+Resources, requests for External Installed Capacity shall be resource-specific.

-25.7.11.1.4.2.8 If the entity satisfies the requirements described in this Section 25.7.11.1.4, the entity will obtain External CRIS Rights for the number of MW determined to be deliverable, made deliverable through an SDU (with an accepted SDU Project Cost Allocation), or deemed deliverable through a commitment to pay for an SDU.
+Entities are permitted to substitute resources located in the same External Control consistent with ISO Procedures and deadlines specified therein. - 40.13.11.1.4.2.8 If the entity satisfies the requirements described in this Section 40.13.11.1.4, the entity will obtain External CRIS Rights for the number of MW determined to be deliverable, made deliverable through a System Deliverability Upgrade (with an accepted SDU Project Cost Allocation), or deemed deliverable through a commitment to pay for a System Deliverability Upgrade.